 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakthrough of the upper border of the indicator in the area of 1.3877 will lead to a new wave of growth of the pound.
-Surpassing the lower boundary at 1.3824 will increase the pressure on the pair.
+A breakthrough of the upper border of the indicator in the area of 1.3575 will lead to a new wave of growth of the pound.
+A breakout of the lower border of the indicator in the area of 1.3535 will increase the pressure on the pair.